GrigorijSchleifer/codeNewbie/Git/git.md

 > ### Detached HEAD state

-It is possible to check out a specific commit using its hash string, which will place you in a 'detached HEAD state' by moving HEAD to the commit with the specified hash.
+It is possible to check out a specific commit directly using its hash string, which will place you in a 'detached HEAD state' by moving HEAD to the commit with the specified hash.
 Be cautious when making edits in this snapshot, as doing so will create a new branch named `detached`.

 ```bash
 # this will